 Institute for Human Centered Design: Promotes design that works for everyone across the spectrum of ability and age and enhances human experience.
 It provides easy access to information and guidance about the civil rights laws and codes that provide a bedrock of accessibility in the US, as well as providing education and consultation about strategies, precedents and best practices that go beyond legal requirements to design places, things, communication and policy that integrate solutions to the reality of human diversity.

-National Endowment for the Arts: NEA Office for Accessibility: This office is the advocacy-technical assistance arm of the National Endowment for the Arts to make the arts accessible for people with disabilities, older adults, veterans, and people living in institutions.
+The Office of Civil Rights and Equal Employent (OCREEO) of the National Endowment for the Arts: This office is the advocacy-technical assistance arm of the National Endowment for the Arts to make the arts accessible for people with disabilities, older adults, veterans, and people living in institutions.

 U.S. Department of Justice, Americans with Disabilities Act: Resource for ADA Regulations and Technical Assistance Manuals.